In my coverage of reality television, media, and popular culture, I’ve broken news, conducted in-depth interviews, and examined trends.

 A selection of those stories is below, or you can browse all my reporting by publication.

-Survivor Spoiler Exposes Russell Hantz as His Source, The Daily Beast, Jan.
-31, 2011.
+Survivor Spoiler Exposes Russell Hantz as His Source

 Who was leaking the results of CBS’ reality show Survivor?
-A lawsuit filed by a shell corporation revealed the answer, and it turned out to be the show’s biggest star.
+I discovered that a lawsuit filed by a shell corporation revealed the answer, and it turned out to be the show’s biggest star.

-‘Marred at First Sight,” Now in a Lasting Relationship.
-Pacific Standard, March 15, 2016.
+'Married at First Sight,' Now in a Lasting Relationship

 A ridiculous reality show premise—strangers getting married the first time they meet—actually offers lessons for how to create healthy relationships, according to the research I explored and experts I interviewed for this story.